importsteel/steel/docs/fields.rst

  Using Fields
 **************

-Fields are assigned as attributes to a ``Structure``'s class definition.
+Fields are assigned as attributes to a :doc:`Structure <structures>`'s class definition.
 This assignment allows for naming individual fields, as well as configuring each field as necessary:

 .. code:: python